 Much of the Language study evolves out of the literary texts.
 Students learn how to write for a wide range of audience and purposes.

 There is also explicit teaching of English grammar, spelling and punctuation.
-Speaking and listening exercises are used throughout the courses to build students’ confidence and communication skills
+Additionally, speaking and listening exercises are used throughout the courses to build students’ confidence and communication skills.

 Key Stage 4

-At Key Stage 4 students prepare for their IGCSE First Language English or English as a Second Language IGCSE qualifications.
+At Key Stage 4 students prepare for their First Language English or English as a Second Language IGCSE qualifications.
 Students may also be prepared for IGCSE English Literature.
-All qualifications are accredited by the Univeristy of Cambridge International Examinations Board or Edexcel Examination Board.
+All qualifications are accredited by the University of Cambridge International Examinations Board.

 Key Stage 5